SHolysh/database-manual/02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_05_Main_Views.md

 Note that this corresponds to the date interval October 1st through September 30th.

 The original date of the record is modified by subtracting nine months to determine the water-year.
+The WYEAR field value corresponds to the year in which the starting month (October) occurs.

 #### V_GEN_STATION_SURFACEWATER